Purdue University Office of Admissions logo

 • Go to college fairs in your area.
 Your high school counselor can help you learn about these.

-• Begin looking for scholarships to apply for.
+• Begin looking for scholarships.

 • Unsubscribe from college emails that come from places you are no longer interested in.